weiland/nix-config/docs/new-mac.md

 It can run independently but is later controlled via _nix-darwin_.

+> [!NOTE]
+> nix-darwin is configured to `zap`, which uninstalls brews not listed in nix-darwin's Brewfile.

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-The `brew` command will ba available later after applying the home-manager settings.
+The `brew` command will ba available later after applying the home-manager settings, because it has to be added to the `PATH`.

 ## Install nix and dotfiles